RobTillaart/HX711/README.md

 - investigate read()
   - investigate the need of yield after interrupts
   - investigate blocking loop at begin of read()
+- why store the gain as \_gain while the iterations 1..3 is used most
+  - read() less code (but changes from explanatory to vague)
+  - very small performance gain.
+  - code moves to both get/set_gain() so footprint might rise.

 #### could